albnnc/naql/README.md

 ### Not Another Query Language

-There is a common problem in specifying the query string format when designing RESTful API.
-Existing solutions are FIQL, RSQL and RSQL.
+While it's a common problem to specify query string format for RESTful API, there are a few existing solutions, such as FIQL, RSQL and RSQL.
 All of them are compliant with [URL syntax](https://tools.ietf.org/html/rfc3986), however they're not RESTful mostly.

 The idea of NAQL is to provide a recomedations on RESTful API query design, but also being quite flexible to adapt to various API specifications.
 This package consists of two parts: